Touch-led Artistic Strategies: Index

 In a circle or line, participants take turns touching a shared object or person and adding to an ongoing narrative, with touch cues marking the transitions.
 The haptic transfer of a "talking object" makes the tactile act itself part of the storytelling process (Hutchins 1995; Wegner 1987).

 Sit participants in a circle.
 Provide a single tactile object with multiple textures and affordances (e.g., varied surfaces, edges, and attachments).
 The first person touches the object and begins a story or describes an experience.
 When finished, they pass the object (with touch) to the next person (the handover may include a gentle tap, pat, or specific haptic cue) and the next person continues the story or adds a related anecdote.
-Each speaker is encouraged to add a short physical gesture at the end of their turn (e.g. rubbing a friend's hand to pass warmth, lightly squeezing the object).
+Each speaker is encouraged to add a short physical gesture at the end of their turn (e.g. lightly squeezing the object).
 Continue around the circle until everyone has contributed, emphasising listening: each person should feel the object and the previous person's gesture as a cue.
 In some contexts touch is used specifically to manage next-speaker selection; this manuo-tactile turn-taking has been described in interactional studies of tactile signed and spoken interaction (Iwasaki et al. 2022; Blythe et al. 2024).
 The negotiated passing of touch also resonates with embodied pedagogy and dialogical practices of critique (Bresler 1996; Eisner 2002) and with theories of participatory sense-making in enactive cognition (Gallagher 2017; Hutto & Myin 2013).

 The session concludes with collective reflection: discuss how the chain of touch shaped the story and how the object's haptic history can be read back through touch.
 The "touch token" ensures even silent participants are physically involved and makes turn-taking explicit, building continuity as the communal story literally passes hand-to-hand.
 Such negotiated passing also speaks to traditions of bodily autonomy and consent cultures (Shakespeare 2006; Mackenzie 2022).